Key insights

 Graduate medical education (GME)

-CMS proposes several changes to GME policy:
+CMS finalizes several changes to GME policy:

-- Rural emergency hospital (REH) — CMS proposes for portions of cost reporting periods beginning on or after October 1, 2023, an REH may decide to be a nonprovider site such that if the requirements are met, a hospital can include the FTE residents training at the REH in its direct GME and IME FTE counts for Medicare payment purposes, or, the REH may decide to incur direct GME costs and be paid based on reasonable costs for those training costs.
+- Rural emergency hospital (REH) — CMS finalizes for portions of cost reporting periods beginning on or after October 1, 2023, an REH may decide to be a nonprovider site such that if the requirements are met, a hospital can include the FTE residents training at the REH in its direct GME and IME FTE counts for Medicare payment purposes, or, the REH may decide to incur direct GME costs and be paid based on reasonable costs for those training costs.

 Wage index